Vaitiare Pardo

 Vaitiare Anahí Pardo Pinilla (born 20 August 2007) is a Chilean footballer who plays as a forward for Universidad Católica and the Chile women's national team.

 Club career

 A product of the women's team of Universidad Católica, Pardo won thee youth championships with them.
 She made her debut with the first team at the age of 15 and signed her first professional contract in January 2024.

 International career

 Pardo represented Chile at under-17 level in the 2024 South American Championship at the same time she was a member of the Chile under-20 team.

 At senior level, she received her first call-up for two friendlies against Argentina in February 2025.
 She made her debut in the first match on 22 February.

+In September 2026, Pardo represented the under-20's in the South American Games, winning the silver medal.